flogy/gatsby-mdx-tts/README.md

 ### Speech output handling

 You can replace the whole speech output handling by using your own React component instead of the default `SpeechOutput` component.
 Like that, the TTS files are still generated during build phase but you can then do whatever you want with those files inside your component at runtime.
-To do so, use the `speechOutputComponentName` configuration option (see [About `speechOutputComponentName`](#about-speechoutputcomponentname)).
+To do so, use the `speechOutputComponentNames` configuration option (see [About `speechOutputComponentNames`](#about-speechoutputcomponentnames)).

 If you choose to use your own component, make sure it uses the `SpeechOutputProps` exported from this plugin.